'twin peaks' siren julee cruise sang at the creatures of the wind show

 photography mitchell sams

 "She is the coolest person in the world," said Christopher Peters backstage after he and partner Shane Gabier presented their spring/summer 17 collection yesterday.
-He was referring to Julee Cruise, the magical singer behind some of Twin Peaks' most memorably haunting musical numbers, who was standing nearby and talking to a cluster of models and fans.
+He meant Julee Cruise, the magical singer behind some of Twin Peaks' most memorably haunting musical numbers, who was standing nearby and talking to a cluster of models and fans.

 Minutes before, Cruise, wearing a silver lamé puff-sleeve dress and boots from the collection, had ended her live performance during the Creatures of the Wind spring show by blowing the designers a kiss.
 "I'm still so emotional," said Peters.
 "I cried during the dress rehearsal.
 Some people have this quality about them where they're like a doorway to another world.
 She's like a portal that does not shut."